-Sedus: a history of tradition and innovation
+Sedus: a story of tradition and innovation

 Today